department-of-veterans-affairs/va.gov-team/products/caregivers/10-10EZ/Short form flow research/research-plan.md

 **Must have for participants**

 - At least 10 Veterans
-- At least 2 POAs (no more than 3)
+- At least 2 Power of attorney (POA) but no more than 3
 - At least 9 people with a disability rating of 50% or higher (Please be mindful that the prototype is not accesibility for folks using most types of assistive tech, eg. screenreaders)
 - At least 4 people over the age of 55
 - All participants must participate using a laptop or desktop (the prototype is not functional on mobile or tablet devices)